Angiotensin: Effects

 Angiotensins II, III and IV have a number of effects throughout the body:

 Adipic

 Angiotensins "modulate fat mass expansion through upregulation of adipose tissue lipogenesis ... and downregulation of lipolysis."

 Cardiovascular

 Angiotensins are potent direct vasoconstrictors, constricting arteries and increasing blood pressure.
-This effect is achieved through activation of the GPCR AT_{1}, which signals through a Gq protein to activate phospholipase C, and subsequently increase intracellular calcium.
+This effect is achieved through activation of the GPCR AT_{1}, which signals through a G_{q} protein to activate phospholipase C, and subsequently increase intracellular calcium.

 Angiotensin II has prothrombotic potential through adhesion and aggregation of platelets and stimulation of PAI-1 and PAI-2.

 Neural

 Angiotensin II increases thirst sensation (dipsogen) through the area postrema and subfornical organ of the brain, decreases the response of the baroreceptor reflex, increases the desire for salt, increases secretion of ADH from the posterior pituitary, and increases secretion of ACTH from the anterior pituitary.
 Some evidence suggests that it acts on the organum vasculosum of the lamina terminalis (OVLT) as well.

 Adrenal

 Angiotensin II acts on the adrenal cortex, causing it to release aldosterone, a hormone that causes the kidneys to retain sodium and lose potassium.
 Elevated plasma angiotensin II levels are responsible for the elevated aldosterone levels present during the luteal phase of the menstrual cycle.